 And here's the thing: these potential benefits are interesting, but the average person is not eating to control epilepsy, execute military deep dive missions, run 200-mile races, or improve the outcome of a scary cancer diagnosis.
 And any therapeutic aspects of the diet are mostly lost on "healthy" and "normal" people, says Trevor Kashey, an Ohio-based nutrition consultant.

 Keto doesn't seem to be any better for weight loss compared to any other "diet," Kashey says.
-And that's due to how weight loss science works.
+And that's due to how weight-loss science works.
 "People get excited about the idea that the ketogenic diet burns fat stored on your body," Kashey says.
 "Yes, ketones can be made from your stored fat, but ketogenic diets are high in fat.
 Therefore, the fat you eat is what gets converted to ketones.
 How do you make sure you are burning more fat than you are eating?
 You eat less fat.
 That sounds an awful lot like reducing calories."

 Whether the ketogenic diet is optimal for health depends on how you define the term.
 If "health" is ideal blood sugar, blood pressure, and blood cholesterol, the diet could make you healthy.
 Would it make you any healthier than any other sensible approach to eating?
 Probably not, Kashey says.

 But it may also have some health-based drawbacks, Scott-Dixon says.
 "Especially in women, it can disrupt hormonal production," she says.
-"You also sometimes see immunity issues and nutritional deficiencies, so you're maybe risking getting sick, and becoming malnourished, which is sort of embarrassing if you live America."
+"You also sometimes see immunity issues and nutritional deficiencies, so you're maybe risking getting sick, and becoming malnourished, which is sort of embarrassing if you live in America."
 Guyenet agrees, saying "few human groups have ever lived in chronic ketosis, so I'm skeptical that it's a good idea."

 And despite what biohacker fitness bros will have you believe, keto doesn't seem to deliver a significant performance benefit either.
 One study of endurance athletes found the diet led to performance declines, and another found that it hurt endurance race performance.
 One study on mountain bikers, however, did show some promise.
 Any benefits of exercising in ketosis are likely offset by the drawbacks, covered here.
-"You know what has been proven to improve exercise performance, though?," Kashey asks.
+"You know what has been proven to improve exercise performance, though?"
+Kashey asks.
 "Carbs."

 The hitch with all this research is that it's conducted in controlled settings.
 Dieting happens in the real world, and in the real world a diet of 80 to 90 percent fat is neither easy to consistently pull off nor all that appetizing.